Early Years Foundation Stage

 The EYFS staff are committed to raising standards by attending relevant CPD and ensuring each child at St Ethelbert’s has the best start on their school journey.

-EYFS Lead – Miss Harper
+EYFS Lead and Class Teacher – Miss Harper

 Nursery Teacher – Miss Barlow